formello-forms/formello/readme.txt

 Yes.
 We have a basic honeypot checker to prevent spam bot sending their stuffs.
 Also we have support for Google ReCaptcha (v2,v3) to stop spam bot sending form and to help you take things clean.
 Apart from this, data submitted are always validated and sanitized.

 == Changelog ==

+= 1.0.4 =
+* Some cleanup and tweak for speed optimization

+= 1.0.3 =
+* Added status notification on submission table

 = 1.0.2 =
 * [Improvements] Added placeholder and starter template to form